 Following are federal income tax breaks for homeowners that can ease the sting of homeownership costs.

-If you have made specific energy-efficient improvements to your home, you might qualify for this credit.
-Renovations that can net you this tax break include adding:
+If you have made specific energy-efficient improvements to your home, you might qualify for this tax credit.
+Qualifying expenses can include:

 - Geothermal heat pumps

 - Fuel cells

 The residential clean energy credit is available now through 2033 and is worth 30% of the cost of qualifying new clean-energy property.

 3. Capital gains exclusion when selling your home

 Selling your home opens the door to one of the most generous breaks in the entire U.S. tax code.